Find out about special educational needs and disabilities (SEND), how we identify children and young people with SEND and how we plan support.

 Impartial advice and support to parents/carers of children with Special Educational Needs

 All children with a statement will have an annual review.
 In Waltham Forest we are developing Person Centred Reviews for all children with special educational

 CMS - a Waltham Forest quality assurance mark given to private and voluntary organisations who work with children and young people and have demonstrated

 Provision of breakfast for pupils in schools.

-If your child is not offered a place at one of the schools you listed on your application form, you can appeal against this decision to an independent
+If your child isn't offered a place at one of the schools you listed on your application, you can appeal this decision to an independent panel